disappointingsupernova/abre/readme.markdown

  lib - libraries (e.g.) common.sh.lib
  etc - password and config files would be here tests - tests on functions would be here

-*TODO (see also the issues section in github)*
-  * duplicate user: delete only after new password ready to be written
-  * db validation first before checking for duplicate user
-  * refactor set_password()